handsOnpipeline/btp-kyma-day2-operations/documentation/observe/export-app-logs/README.md

 ```

-For login you can use  "elastic" as username, and password can be extracted in your cluster with following command:
+When logging in, you can use  "elastic" as username, and get the password in your cluster with following command:

 ```shell